bflaven/BlogArticlesExamples/using_selenium_web_scraping_automation/take_aways_popcornflow_two_feet_law.md

 Toyota's Anedocte :: "What they need to see is not visible."
 Kanban, Value Stream Mapping, 5S are only apparent solutions.
 Toyota's results is a thought process, not the thought itself.

 **All solutions are good, but not for everyone.
 Indeed, it is essential to understand the process that has enabled others to define a practice.
-A solution is nothing other than the result of a reflection applied in a given context, so be careful before copying practices outside your home.
+A solution is nothing other than the result of a reflection applied in a given context.
+So, be careful before copying practices whitout defining the context.
 It's not what you do but what you learn by doing that matters.**

 *More on 5S*